mondegreen/DrosCellID/README.md

-### This file provides a general workflow for identifying TE junctions for a given cell line
+# This file provides a general workflow for identifying TE junctions for a given Drosophila cell line

+## This section describes the process of identifying TE junctions without prior information about the location of the TEs (slower)

-Broadly speaking there here are the main steps in the process:
+Broadly speaking there here are the main steps in the process (each described in more detail below):
 -	Mask reference genome for transposons of interest
 -	Trim the reads for adapter/low quality bases
 -	Map reads to transposon sequences